 Citizenship therefore becomes a prized possession, because it is only attained after great thought and preparation.
 The ceremony is a celebration that is a reminder for all of the rich diversity of culture, ethnicity and languages that define Canada.
 The ceremony is a tangible example of the characteristics and symbols that bind us together as one nation.

-This booklet is designed to assist your organization in hosting a ceremony.
-Community groups, service clubs and private companies are encouraged to take part in the process.
-As a partner with Citizenship and Immigration Canada (CIC), your group can play a significant role in the integration of new citizens into the broader community.
+This information is designed to assist your organization in hosting a ceremony.
+Community groups, service organizations and private companies are encouraged to take part in the process.
+As a partner with Immigration, Refugees and Citizenship Canada (IRCC), your group can play a significant role in the integration of new citizens into the broader community.

 A citizenship ceremony is the final step in the process of becoming a Canadian citizen.
-It occurs after the individual passes either a written test or an oral hearing.
 There is a legal requirement for the individual to attend the ceremony and take the Oath of Citizenship.
 During the ceremony, the new citizen receives a Certificate of Canadian Citizenship.
-Guests attending the ceremony, who are Canadian citizens, may be invited to reaffirm their commitment to Canada by repeating the oath along with the new citizens.
+Guests attending the ceremony, who are Canadian citizens, are invited to reaffirm their commitment to Canada by repeating the oath along with the new citizens.

 Many community groups have a strong interest in Canadian citizenship.
-Groups assist clients in completing their applications and preparing themselves for their citizenship test or hearing.
-For many years, CIC has worked with community groups to support their involvement in the hosting of citizenship ceremonies.
-More recently, the department has provided an opportunity for Canadians to participate in reaffirmation ceremonies to demonstrate a commitment to Canada.
-Read more information on how to organize a reaffirmation ceremony.
+Many groups assist newcomers in completing their applications and preparing themselves for their citizenship test.
+For many years, IRCC has worked with community groups to support their involvement in the hosting of citizenship ceremonies.

 What’s in it for community groups?

-Groups are encouraged to participate with CIC in hosting a citizenship ceremony or reaffirmation ceremony at the local CIC facility or at a community-based site.
+Groups are encouraged to participate in hosting a citizenship ceremony at our local facility or at a community-based site.
 Non-governmental organizations benefit from hosting a ceremony by:

 - raising their group’s profile in the community